 BRS is the event sponsor of Rec Camp, an annual conference that includes tours and workshops on the subjects of community, architecture, management and planning.
 Find out more at rec-camp.com.

 Efficient and focused

-Our lean business philosophy is focused on providing our clients with increased value, greater project satisfaction and highest and best use of available project funds.
+Our lean business philosophy is focused on providing our clients with increased value, greater project satisfaction and best use of available project funds.
 Lean tools we utilize include Pull Planning, Continuous Estimating, integrated teaming with a deep respect for each team member and their contributions, project kickoffs and debriefs as well as BRS’ proprietary Owner Decision Matrix and the 3C's.